mikl0s/dns.services/docs/pypi-setup.md

    - Go to your GitHub repository settings
    - Click Settings > Environments > New environment
    - Create environment named: pypi
-   - Click "Configure environment"
-   - Under "Environment secrets":
-     * Click "Add secret"
-     * Name: PYPI_API_TOKEN (must match exactly)
-     * Value: (paste your PyPI API token)
-   - No additional protection rules needed
+   - No additional configuration needed
-   - Click "Save protection rules"
+   - Click "Save"

 5. Test the Setup:
    - Once the publisher is approved